 Florida is home to quite a few stunning beaches and they’re probably some of the most popular in the United States.

-In fact, when in Florida, you’re never more than 75-miles away from any beach (and most are amazing) For some of the clearest, bluest waters in the state, head to Clearwater Beach on the Gulf Coast (around St Pete).
+In fact, when in Florida, you’re never more than 75 miles away from any beach (and most are amazing) For some of the clearest, bluest waters in the state, head to Clearwater Beach on the Gulf Coast (around St Pete).

-Though, if you’re further south, make a trip to Miami’s South Beach for the ultimate beach-goer experience that’s right in the city itself.
+However, if you’re further south, make a trip to Miami’s South Beach for the ultimate beach-goer experience that’s right in the city itself.

 For something more unique, check out Venice Beach in the Venice and Sarasota areas, where you can find prehistoric sharks’ teeth washing up onshore.